asyncapi/template-for-generator-templates/README.md

 ## (Optional) Quality assurance

-This is the list of resources that are relevant for this part, and you can remove them if you do not want to use it:
+This is the list of resources that are relevant for this part, and you can remove them if you do not want to use this feature:

 - `.eslintignore` is a file where you can specify resources that should not be validated.
 - `.eslintrc` is a file where you keep the configuration of [ESLint](https://eslint.org/) and related plugins.
 This template, by default, uses plugins for: